 Some animals, within their cloaca, have the penis.
 This is used to insert the sperm into the female turtles (or other animals) cloaca.
 Other animals like birds and ducks, join the cloaca together and contract in order to transfer sperm from male to female.

-If your horse has symptoms of cloacitis, make an appointment with your veterinarian.
+If your turtle has symptoms of cloacitis, make an appointment with your veterinarian.
 Symptoms of this infection or inflammation include:

 Cloacitis is one of several bacterial infections that turtles can suffer from.
 Other types of bacterial infections in turtles include:

 Infectious cloacitis in turtles is caused by a variety of living conditions and bacteria.
 Specific causes can include:

 If you suspect your turtle has cloacitis, make an appointment with your veterinarian so he can make a definite diagnosis.
 Your veterinarian will look over your turtle’s vital signs and ask about his symptoms.
 He may ask you several questions about how long his symptoms have lasted and any other questions pertaining to what you have been noticing.
 He may then perform several laboratory tests, such as a complete blood count, a biochemistry panel, swab cytology, and plasma testing.

 The veterinarian may perform an endoscopy to better see what is happening in the affected area.
 An endoscope, or cystoscope, will be placed into the cloaca once the turtle is anaesthetized.
 Once gently placed, a solution of NaCl that is warmed to the body temperature of the animal will be infused into the turtle’s cloaca as well.

 The endoscope will reveal many things that can be causing the inflammation of the cloaca.
 It will also give the veterinarian great information about any obstruction.
 This method is ideal for diagnosing cloacitis.